![]() deutsches Glossar |

 for a block section is issued in form of an

-electronic token which is
+electronic token, which is

 transmitted by radio from the radio block

-center to the train.
+CENTRE to the train.
 After

 REAR END MARKER